phantomk/auto-sign-in/README.md

 # auto-sign-in
-some script to auto sign in
+some coffeescript to auto sign in

 ## still in development